 Bass Lake Dam at Princeton-Blairstown Center, a youth camp in Hardwick Township, New Jersey, is a valuable recreation spot.
-The dam, built in 1911, is a 100-foot long, 30-foot high concrete arch dam in a bedrock gorge — an unusual design for New Jersey, which has only a handful of arch dams.
+The dam, built in 1911, is a 100-foot-long, 30-foot-high concrete arch dam in a bedrock gorge — an unusual design for New Jersey, which has only a handful of arch dams.
 The dam impounds a lake, which is used for swimming, canoeing, and other camp activities.
 Campers also use the dam for rappelling.

-The dam is classified as High Hazard, and the Princeton-Blairstown Center needed to rehabilitate it to meet minimum current New Jersey Department of Environmental Protection (NJDEP) Division of Dam Safety design standards.
+The dam was classified as High Hazard, and the Princeton-Blairstown Center needed to rehabilitate it to meet minimum current New Jersey Department of Environmental Protection (NJDEP) Division of Dam Safety design standards.
 Specifically, stability analyses indicated that the dam could not provide an adequate Factor of Safety against sliding during the design storm event and under other design conditions such as ice loading.